Amanmalik444/Amanmalik444/README.md

  <h1> I'm Aman malik </h1>

-- 🔭 I work on MERN stack
+- 🔭 I work on MERN stack.
-- 🌱 I’m currently learning to more scalable and efficient code
+- 🌱 I’m currently learning to write more scalable and efficient code.

 <h3>Contact me on : </h3>